Nigel Strangeways: Film

 The fourth novel in the series The Beast Must Die has been adapted several times for film and television.
 The film versions include a 1952 Argentine adaptation, and the 1969 French film This Man Must Die.

 Television

 End of Chapter and The Beast Must Die were separately adapted for the 1960s BBC anthology series Detective.
 Strangeways was played by Glyn Houston and Bernard Horsfall, respectively.

 In 2021, The Beast Must Die was yet again adapted as a television series for BritBox and AMC.
-Billy Howle starred as Strangeways.
+Billy Howle starred as Strangeways, who was depicted as a police officer.

-Radio
+BBC Radio

+In 1960, A Question of Proof was adapted for the Saturday Night Theatre, with Nigel Stock as Strangeways, whilst in 1966, Richard Hurndall starred in I Am Lucy Wragby, an adaptation of The Sad Variety.
+Simon Cadell played the detective in a 1991 adaptation of The Smiler with the Knife.

-A Question of Proof and The Beast Must Die were adapted by Michael Bakewell for BBC Radio in 2004.
+A Question of Proof and The Beast Must Die were adapted by Michael Bakewell in 2004.
 Both dramas starred Philip Franks as Strangeways.